decentralized-hse/messenger-telegram-transport/readme.md

 python .\transport.py send -t 0123456789:XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX -n testchannelname -f Sender -c "This is the coolest test message!!!"
 ```

-4. Read message using the `transport.py` script
+4. Read the message using the `transport.py` script

 Example:
 ```